My curiosity got the best of me and I said to a co-worker, “I wonder how much those guys make per hour?”

 And market your skills so that your effort is reflected in your companies overall performance and your company will express their appreciation in a higher salary, wage per hour and other forms of compensation toward you.

-Believe in yourself and others will also.
+Believe in yourself and others will too.